Survivors (Babylon 5): Writing and storyline significance

-The Earth anti-alien group, the Home Guard, first appearing in 'The War Prayer', returns, where Malcolm's promise – that they have friends everywhere – is outworked here.
-Both Nolan the maintenance worker and Cutter, second in command of presidential security, are members.
-Elias Rosner writes, "If that doesn’t send a terrifying message, I don’t know what else to tell you."
-This seeds another plot thread: the antagonism between Home Guard and not just the Babylon 5 officers, but also against the President Santiago.
+The Earth anti-alien group, the Home Guard, first appearing in "The War Prayer", returns, where Malcolm's promise – that they have friends everywhere – is outworked here.
+Both Nolan, the maintenance worker, and Cutter, second in command of presidential security, are members.
+Elias Rosner writes, "If that doesn't send a terrifying message, I don't know what else to tell you."
+This seeds another plot thread: the antagonism between Home Guard and not just the Babylon 5 officers, but also President Santiago.
 Rosner comments on the insidiousness of their organization, and how it shows how patient this kind of hate is, and what happens right under our noses.

 Reviews

 Rowan Kaiser, writing in The A.V.
-Club, sees the primary purpose of the episode as being to explain Garibaldi's backstory.
+Club, sees the primary purpose of the episode as explaining Garibaldi's backstory.
 Garibaldi's past is characterized by both integrity and alcoholism, although in the opinions of many people from his past, the alcoholism overwhelms the integrity.
 Kaiser sees this as theoretically a good way to add depth, as Garibaldi's character is too easily defined by his job, but in practice, Kaiser sees the episode as a "generic bad action movie".
-He writes, "There’s a core of something that works here, but 'Survivors' doesn’t pull it off."
+He writes, "There's a core of something that works here, but 'Survivors' doesn't pull it off."